 7. April 30, 1975, US Loses Vietnam War.

-Still reeling from the assassinations in the 1960’s (JFK, RFK, MLK) and the resignation of President Nixon, the American people had to suffer the infamy of the first clearly lost US war.
+Still reeling from the assassinations in the 1960’s (JFK, RFK, MLK) and the resignation of President Nixon in 1974, the American people had to suffer the infamy of the first clearly lost US war.
 The televised humiliation of the final US helicopters fleeing from Saigon and North Vietnamese troops rolling into the city put an exclamation point on one of the most humiliating events in US History.
 Nearly 60,000 Americans died there, for nothing.
 Not only did we not win, the US lost its reputation for standing by its allies and commitments.

 6. August 9, 1974, President Nixon Resigns.